Higbee Street School

-Higbee Street School is located in Trenton, Mercer County, New Jersey, United States.
-The building was built in 1857 and was added to the National Register of Historic Places on April 14, 1995.
+The Higbee Street School is a historic educational building situated in Trenton, Mercer County, New Jersey, United States.
+It was built in 1857, and was added to the National Register of Historic Places on April 14, 1995.

-The Higbee Street School is a brick Greek Revival building constructed in 1857.
-This building was the first school built specifically for the free public education of African American children in the City of Trenton.
-The building itself marked a departure from previous schools, following the design concepts of 19th-century education reformers.
-It is probably one of the first African American schools to embody those innovations.
+The school is a double-story brick structure in the Greek Revival style.
+It was the first facility in Trenton constructed specifically for the free public education of African-American children.
+It was designed by the architectural firm Evernham and Hill.
+The building's design was influenced by the 19th-century design concepts of education reformers.
+It is one of the first establishments to utilize these designs.